 Are Doorstep Lenders Loan Sharks?

 Remember, there will be plenty of genuine, reputable lenders who will consider borrowing you money even if you’re on low income, have a bad credit rating, or only need the cash short term.
+Every home credit doorstep lender in the UK has to be authorised by the Financial Conduct Authority (FCA) – you should always check the credentials of any company you are considering borrowing from with this organisation.

 An unauthorised lender is called a loan shark.
 These are unauthorised lenders who operate outside of the law.
 They therefore are associated with providing loans on bad terms, pay extremely high rates of interest, pressure and harass if you get behind with repayments and pressure you into more and more borrowing.